korpsvart/TabMaker/readme.md

 ### findVoicings

 This function finds all the possible voicings for a single chord, considering the provided constraints.
-The following steps are performed:
+It performs the following steps:
-1. find the bass position (whenever possible, among the first 5 frets and on the lowest string possible)
+1. finds the bass position (whenever possible, among the first 5 frets and on the lowest string possible)
 2. calls "recursivePositionSearch"
 3. calls "sortVoicings"
-4. keep only the first 5 voicings returned from sortVoicings
+4. keeps only the first 5 voicings obtained in the previous step
+5. applies the in-depth feasibility check to filter returned voicings by calling "checkFeasible"
+6. if chord inversions are allowed ("allowInversions" == true), then repeats the above process using the other chord tones in bass position and adds the found voicings to the list (notes: inversions with seventh in bass position are not allowed and the first chord can not be inverted)
+Finally, it calls "pickBoundedVoicingSequence" to build the best voicing sequences from the lists of voicings found for each chord of the progression.

 ### recursivePositionSearch